• home

 Location : Cinque Terre / La Spezia

-This morning, venture out to visit the enchanted Cinque Terre.
-The footpaths that run between the villages were once the only way to travel in the region, and take you through olive groves, vineyards and on to idyllic, breath-taking vistas.
-If you're feeling energetic, walking parts of the path (up to 12 kilometres, approximately 5 hours) will give you the best taste of the villages and countryside, though will require a good level of fitness.
+This morning, venture out to explore the gorgeous Cinque Terre hiking trails.
+The footpaths that run between the villages were once the only way to travel in the region, and take you through olive groves and vineyards.
+If you're feeling energetic, walking parts of the path (up to 12 km or approximately 5 hours) will give you the best taste of the villages and countryside, though will require a good level of fitness.
 Some sections of path can be difficult, as there are challenging uphill stretches, narrow paths, steep cliffs and foot bridges.
 It's also possible to take the train between any of the villages or back to your base in La Spezia whenever you want.
 Stop off for lunch at one of the towns and relax in the vibrant atmosphere.

 Day :8